Achievement Unlocked

 • Empathy deficits better explained by Autism Spectrum features

-• Genuine remorse and perspective-taking capacity present
+• Genuine remorse and perspective-taking capacity are present

 • Cultural context accounts for self-promotional behavior